From Site to Sale: How Automation Is Cutting Construction Delays- Key Highlights

 The causes of the construction delays, which are mainly considered, are weather disruptions, labor shortages, procurement inefficiencies, and coordination gaps.
 Besides, the delays have always been a burden in terms of costs, the rupture of the relations between the parties involved and the postponement of the developers and investors receiving their income.

-Nonetheless, the construction industry is presently going through a fundamental change.
+The construction industry is presently going through a fundamental change.
 Automation enabled by digital tools, artificial intelligence, robots, and data- driven systems is transforming how projects are planned, performed, and delivered.
 As manual processes that are fragmented are replaced by integrated and intelligent workflows through automation, it is estimated that the construction delays are reduced by at least 30%.
 Hence, besides the delay reduction, there are benefits to the quality, safety, and predictability.

 What Construction Automation Really Means?